Project-MONAI/MONAIStream/docs/source/installation.rst

 Inside the development container perform the following steps.

-  1. Download the endoscopy data in the container.
+  1. Download the endoscopy data and models in the container.

   .. code-block:: bash